Menopause and PTSD Among Women in Service

 Impact on Mental Health

 To effectively navigate this intersection, it is essential for healthcare providers to recognize the unique needs of serving and veteran women experiencing menopause with their PTSD diagnosis.
-As mentioned, early screening and conversations lead to approprate treatment, however, many may go undiagnosed and untreated due to misconceptions about menopause.
-However, more accessible and educationregarding perimenopausal depression and tools for depression screening are critical so that this population of vulnerable women do not slip through the cracks.
+As mentioned, early screening and conversations lead to appropriate treatment, however, many may go undiagnosed and untreated due to misconceptions about menopause.
+However, more accessible and education regarding perimenopausal depression and tools for depression screening are critical so that this population of vulnerable women do not slip through the cracks.

 Seeking Support and Treatment